PogaZeus/Protes/README.md

 ## 💖 Support This Project

 If you find Protes useful, consider:
 - ⭐ Starring the repo on [GitHub](https://github.com/PogaZeus)
 - ☕ Buying me a coffee via [PayPal](https://paypal.me/zxgaming)
+Please note this is my second C# application (3rd or 4th app if you count when I was young playing with C++) I made this because I wanted to prove to myself that I could but honestly without AI, I probably couldn't have made this (at least not in such short time), but because I am well versed in programming languages I was able to produce this in rapid succession (with help from AI).
+C# is rapidly becoming one of my favourite languages, I believe this is all c# 7.3 compatible, I am still a newbie to developing applications with such tools.
+Future apps will come but I plan to improve this app further.
 ---

 ## 🎯 **Vision**

-> **Protes** is built for **you** — the note-taker, the self-taught creator who values control, simplicity, and likes Notepad but doesn't like 100's of text files.
+> **Protes** is built for **you** — the note-taker, the self-taught creator who values control, simplicity, and likes Notepad but doesn’t like 100's of text files.
 > It’s powered by SQLite, wrapped in a responsive WPF shell, and ready to grow with your workflow.

 ---

 ## 📜 License
 This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

 ---